 LABEL DESCRIPTION Relay Mode This field displays: Mode None - if the Switch is not configured as a DHCP relay agent.
 Smart- if the Switch is configured as a DHCP relay agent only.
 VLAN - followed by a VLAN ID or multiple VLAN IDs if it is configured as a relay agent for specific VLANs.
 VID This field displays the ID number of the VLAN for which the Switch acts as a DHCP relay agent.
-Current Source Address Source server.
+Current Source Address This field displays the source IP address of the DHCP requests that the Switch forwards to a DHCP server.